taxjar/taxjar-api-docs/source/reference.md

 }>
 ```

-Updates an existing refund transaction.
+Updates an existing refund transaction created through the API.

 #### Request